sambhajithakar/multiomics-fusion-bc/README.md

-# Deep Multi-Omics Fusion for Breast Cancer Molecular Subtyping and Recurrence Risk Prediction
+# Deep Multi-Branch Fusion of Genomic, Transcriptomic, Proteomic and Methylation Data for Breast Cancer Subtyping and Recurrence Risk Prediction: A Schema-Matched Synthetic Benchmark

 Code and synthetic data accompanying: